khainn03/Facebook-Ad-Campaign-Analytics/README.md

 - **Hot**: Targeting the audience with the highest brand familiarity
 - **Warm**: Targeting the audience with the some brand familiarity
 - **Cold**: Targeting the audience with the minimal brand familiarity
+   + Lookalike: Leveraging Facebook's algorithms to target audiences sharing characteristics with the brand's known audience.
+   + Detailed targeting: Focusing on audience segments defined by pre-established characteristics.

 ## Code Structure
 ### Step 1: Examine the Dataset